ManhHuy24/SE104/README.md

      ```

 2. Start the frontend server:
-   - Navigate to the project's root directory and run:
+   - Navigate to the `frontend` directory and run:

      ```bash
      npm start